coveo/source.coveo.com/_posts/2017-11-28-testing-custom-component.md

 });
 ```

-First difference here, we use a another initialization method: `Mock.optionsComponentSetup<CoveoFeelingLucky, ICoveoFeelingLuckyOptions>(CoveoFeelingLucky, options);`.
+First difference here, we use another initialization method: `Mock.optionsComponentSetup<CoveoFeelingLucky, ICoveoFeelingLuckyOptions>(CoveoFeelingLucky, options);`.

-This method is the same as the `basicComponentSetup` but ensures that you pass the correct options type as a second argument, and type-safing is always nice!
+This method is the same as `basicComponentSetup` but ensures that you pass the correct options type as a second argument, and type safety is always better!
 Kudos to TypeScript for type-safing my tests! 👏

 We could also validate that we have a query ranking function that defines this random field: